xibodevelopment/backupwordpress/bin/readme.txt

 == Description ==

-BackupWordPress was created by our friends at xibodevelopment but is now under new ownership.
+BackupWordPress was created by our friends at HumanMade but is now under new ownership.
 We're committed to opensource and WordPress and will provide free support for the many BackupWordPress fans.
-We'll make occasional updates to the free software - please send us any patches you'd like to see released here: https://github.com/orgs/xibodevelopment/
+We'll make occasional updates to the free software - please send us any patches you'd like to see released here: [https://github.com/orgs/xibodevelopment/](https://github.com/orgs/xibodevelopment/)

 However, we'll no longer be selling or supporting the paid add-ons (e.g. for backups to Dropbox and Google Drive).
 It's certainly a good idea to backup to cloud storage to protect against server-wide risks.
 For this we recommend [UpdraftPlus WordPress Backups](https://updraftplus.com/?afref=744) which can do things for free BackupWordPress Premium could do on a paid basis.
 Click here for [full comparison](https://updraftplus.com/backupwordpress/?afref=744).